Canon D30 vs Pentax KP

 It is notable that the KP offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the KP) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the D30 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D30 was succeeded by the Canon D60, while the KP does not have a direct successor.
+Both the D30 and the KP have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So how do things add up?
 Is there a clear favorite between the Canon D30 and the Pentax KP?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.